signalfx/gateway/README.md

 # metricproxy [![Circle CI](https://circleci.com/gh/signalfx/metricproxy.svg?style=svg)](https://circleci.com/gh/signalfx/metricproxy)

+The SignalFx Metricproxy lets you aggregate metrics and send them to SignalFx.
-The proxy is a multilingual datapoint demultiplexer that can accept time series data from the statsd, carbon, or signalfx protocols and emit those datapoints to a series of servers on the statsd, carbon, or signalfx protocol.
-The proxy is ideally placed on the same server as either another aggregator, such as statsd, or on a central server that is already receiving datapoints, such as graphite's carbon database.
+It is a multilingual datapoint demultiplexer that can accept time series data from the statsd, carbon, or signalfx protocols and emit those datapoints to a series of servers on the statsd, carbon, or signalfx protocol.
+We recommend placing the proxy either on the same server as another aggregator, such as statsd, or on a central server that is already receiving datapoints, such as graphite's carbon database.

 ## Install and upgrade